mrismanaziz/Reforestation/README.md

-## Two peanuts were walking down the street.
-One was a salted
+## What is a vampire's favorite fruit?
+A blood orange.